Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - WebReaver – Commercial, graphical web application vulnerability scanner designed for macOS.

-- WPScan – Black box WordPress vulnerability scanner.
+- WPScan – Hacking Tools of Black Box WordPress vulnerability scanner.

 - ACSTIS – Automated client-side template injection (sandbox escape/bypass) detection for AngularJS.